Wiki · Concept · Last reviewed June 25, 2026

 Middleware is a central governance surface.
 Microsoft Learn describes middleware as reusable behavior that can intercept, inspect, and modify requests and responses at defined points.
 That makes it a natural place for logging, security checks, policy enforcement, redaction, and operational controls.

 Agent Framework also exposes provider-specific agent types.
-The documentation names local chat-client agents as well as remote-service agents such as A2A, GitHub Copilot, and Copilot Studio agents.
+The documentation names local chat-client agents as well as remote-service agents and integrations such as A2A, GitHub Copilot, and Copilot Studio agents.
 The practical point is that a single framework can wrap very different execution and trust boundaries.

 Workflows